mikrono/tModLoaderWiki_kr_ko/Basic-tModLoader-Usage-FAQ.md

 ## Verify Game Integrity
 Verifying game integrity will restore all files installed by tModLoader in the install folder to their original state.
 In Steam right click on `tModLoader` in the library, then click on `Properties` click on `Local Files`.
 Click on `Verify integrity of game files...`. ([Video instructions](https://gfycat.com/ScaredOrdinaryBangeltiger)).
 This should start a download of the now missing files.
 Once that is done, try tModLoader again to see if you issue is resolved.
 If it isn't, or you are on GOG, follow the [Fresh Install](#fresh-install) instructions.

+## Verify Game Integrity Terraria
+tModLoader loads files from the Terraria install folder.
+Do the same steps above but for Terraria.

 ## Fresh Install
 A fresh install solves many issues preventing the game from launching.
 After doing a fresh install, **do not** place any other files in the install directory.
 First, open up the [install location](https://github.com/tModLoader/tModLoader/wiki/Basic-tModLoader-Usage-Guide#install).